 Call (714) 563-4141 for impeccable concrete sealing in Orange County CA.

 Who doesn’t want a long-lasting pool deck, patio or driveway?
 If you think cement surfaces are durable enough, you’d be surprised at what our premium solutions can do.
-We at Concrete Coating Specialists have been in the industry for over 30 years now.
+We at Decorative Concrete Surfaces have been in the industry for over 30 years now.
 We witnessed several surfaces suffering from premature damage.
 All because they were not properly sealed.
 We’d love to tell you more about it.
 Give us a call or send us an email for a free consultation and price quote.

 Ready to resurface your pool deck to say goodbye to cracks, stains, and a dangerously smooth surface?
 We serve the greater Orange County area with cost-effective pool deck resurfacing options.
 We offer everything from microtopping and coatings to concrete overlays to completely revamp your aging pool deck.